caesarsdigital/zructerizr/Readme.md

 See the tests for examples of how to use the library.

-You can run the examples from sbt with `test:runMain org.caesars.ztructurizr.ExampleRunner`.
+You can run the examples from sbt with `zworkspace/test:runMain org.caesars.ztructurizr.ExampleRunner`.

 ## Related Projects